nils-mathieu/neodym/docs/system_calls.md

 If the provided parameter is `0`, the current process is terminated and the system call never returns control to the caller.

+#### Returns

+This system call always returns `0` on success, or never if the specified process is the current one.

 #### Permissions

 To terminate another process, the process must have the `Terminate` permission over the target